At a high level, and common to all use cases, the technical integration steps are:

 When a user is sent through a TrueLayer auth link, the first page they see is TrueLayer’s UI permissions screen.
 This screen prompts the user to accept the permissions (‘scopes’) that have been passed in the auth link.

-Companies regulated by the FCA as an AISP (Account Information Services Provider) have the option to skip TrueLayer’s permissions screen.
+Companies with appropriate regulatory permission, such as those regulated by the FCA as an AISP (Account Information Services Provider), or Australian providers operating under OSP or Representative models have the option to skip TrueLayer’s permissions screen.
 In this case, you will need to: